The ship is scheduled to dock at Lyttelton Inner harbor. Lyttelton's town center is within walking distance.

 One is not allowed to walk out of the port area for security reasons, so the local port authority provides a shuttle between the passenger terminal and the i-SITE Information center at the center of Lyttelton.

-The new Lyttelton Port $56 million cruise ship berth, scheduled to be built in time for the 2019-2020 summer season.
+The new Lyttelton Port $56 million cruise ship berth, has been completed in 2020.

 Watch a destination video.

 Lyttelton harbor is a beautiful scenic harbor located right beside the city of Christchurch.
 It offers the visitor spectacular scenery, a fascinating Maori and European history and an abundance of recreational opportunities. you can experience Lyttelton harbor for yourself by driving the short distance through the Lyttelton Road Tunnel or over the Port Hills.

 Lyttelton harbor is the northern major sea inlet on Banks Peninsula, the one prominent feature on the coast of Canterbury, New Zealand.
 Banks Peninsula was once a volcanic island and Lyttelton harbor the sea-filled crater of a volcano that erupted 11 million years ago.

 In the middle of the harbor lie three fascinating islands - Quail, Ripapa and King Billy